YunoHost-Apps/flohmarkt_ynh/doc/DEVELOPMENT.md

 The codeberg repository is meant to be bleeding edge and we'll try to follow the HEAD of [flohmarkts](https://codeberg.org/flohmarkt/flohmarkt) repository closely.

-Once in a while we'll reach the point to tag a new `-ynhX` version for changes of the yunohost integration or we'll want to release a new version of flohmarkt or both.
+Once in a while we'll reach the point to tag a new `~ynhX` version for changes of the yunohost integration or we'll want to release a new version of flohmarkt or both.

 To do so we'll push the according changes to the [flohmarkt repository at github](https://github.com/YunoHost-Apps/flohmarkt_ynh) to make upgrades available to the yunohost community.